gbalaji27/PA3IntialBot/README.md

+---

-### </h1>BaluBot Updates ( Final Tournament )</h1>
+# BaluBot ( Final Tournament )

 ## Introduction

-This document provides an overview of the significant updates and features introduced in the latest version of BaluBot.
-Building on its predecessor, this release focuses on enhancing unit management, tactical decision-making, and strategic capabilities in the game environment.
+This README document outlines the updates and features introduced in the latest version of BaluBot.
+This version emphasizes improvements in unit management, tactical decision-making, and strategic capabilities, enhancing gameplay in a competitive environment.

-## Key Updates
+## BaluBot Updates

 ### 1. HEAVY Unit Type Inclusion
-- **Feature**: Introduction of the "HEAVY" unit type to diversify tactical options.
+- **Description**: The introduction of the "HEAVY" unit type allows for more diverse tactical approaches.
-- **Code Snippet**:
+- **Code Implementation**:
   ```java
   private UnitType HEAVY;
   ```

 ### 2. Refined Attack Prioritization
-- **Enhancement**: Improved logic for deciding when to prioritize attacks, making tactics more aggressive and effective.
+- **Description**: Enhanced decision logic for prioritizing attacks to foster more aggressive and effective tactics.
-- **Code Snippet**:
+- **Code Implementation**:
   ```java
   boolean shouldPrioritizeAttack = (distance(worker, enemy) <= (!isHarvester ? (worker.getAttackRange() + 3) : worker.getAttackRange()) || (enemyBase == null && !isHarvester)) || base == null;
   if (shouldPrioritizeAttack) {